numericfor/numfor/docs/sources/arrays.md

-# Module arrays {#arrays}
+# Arrays {#docarrays}

 This module contains routines to generate and operate on arrays

   * Grid creation: There are a few functions to quickly create arrays.
 They are described in @subpage modgrids.
   * Utilities for array manipulation and information, described in @subpage modarrut
-  * Search and sort: Functions for search an element in an array, and sort arrays.
+  * Search and sort: Functions for search an element in a sorted array, and sort arrays.
   * Generation of histograms.
 Do we want histogram2d?